vikasontech/blog/content/post/spring-security-with-JWT-and-oauth2-with-spring-boot.md

 ***8.1.
 Configure Clients of the application***

-the code is self-explanatory, we jest configure the client details that are stored in memory.
+The code is self-explanatory, we jest configure the client details that are stored in memory.
 All the clients’ details are store in the application.property file.

-*Autowire the jwtConfigProperties instance.

 ***8.2.
 Configure the Authorization endpoints***